bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 supposed to be there.
 I don&apos;t see it in the file structures I received.
 Can you send it again?
 Then ordered, make sure it&apos;s rearranging those files back into the structure of what the web page should look like, what is the first page?
-Things like that.
+Things like that.</p>

-Accurate delivery is emphasized over timely delivery.
-This is important with TCP and I&apos;m going to contrast this with what we may have as VOIP video.
+<p>Accurate delivery is emphasized over timely delivery.
+This is important
+with TCP and I&apos;m going to contrast this with what we may have as VOIP video.
 TCP, may not have your website load instantly.
 We have fiber optics sometimes you&apos;re amazed.
-Your website is just like, I pull up a website from India in the US and it&apos;s like pow, it&apos;s right there it blows the mind how fast light can transfer that information.
+Your website is just like, I pull up a website from India in the US and it&apos;s like pow, it&apos;s right there it blows the mind how fast light can transfer that information.</p>

-But sometimes you notice it takes a minute to load and that&apos;s because TCP will wait to make sure the website loads how it&apos;s supposed to instead of having any errors in it.
+<p>But sometimes you notice it takes a minute to load and that&apos;s because
+TCP will wait to make sure the website loads how it&apos;s supposed to instead of having any errors in it.
 When we do something like calling someone over Wi-Fi or we have video conferencing, which we&apos;re